On the interaction of the Coxeter transformation and the rowmotion bijection: Preliminaries

 is defined as the smallest $n \geq 0$ such that $I_n$ is not projective or as infinite if there is no such $I_n$.
-For an $A$-module $M$, $\add(M)$ will denote the full subcategory of $\mod-A$ consisting of all direct summands of $M^n$ for some natural number $n$.
+For an $A$-module $M$, $\add(M)$ will denote the full subcategory of $\mod A$ consisting of all direct summands of $M^n$ for some natural number $n$.
 Let $K_0(A)$ denote the Grothendieck group of an algebra $A$ with finite global dimension with basis given by the indecomposable projective modules $[P]$.
 For simplicity, we will often omit the usual brackets $[P]$ for an element in the Grothendieck group $K_0(A)$ when there is no danger of confusion.
-When $A$ has finite global dimension, the \emph{Coxeter transformation} of $A$ is defined as $C_A([P]):=-[\nu(P)]$.
+When $A$ has finite global dimension, the \emph{Coxeter transformation} of $A$ is defined as $C_A([P]):=-[\nu_A(P)]$.
 When this linear transformation is expressed as a matrix with respect to the basis of $K_0(A)$ given by the classes of the indecomposable projective modules, we recover the matrix $C$ from Section \ref{sone}.
-An $A$-module $M$ is called \emph{$n$-cluster-tilting} when $M$ is a generator-cogenerator and $M^{ \perp n}=\add(M)=^{\perp n}M$, where $M^{ \perp n}= \{ N \in \mod A | \Ext_A^i(M,N)=0 $ for all $1 \leq i < n \}$ and $^{\perp n}M= \{ N \in \mod A | \Ext_A^i(N,M)=0 $ for all $1 \leq i < n \}$.
-A 1-cluster tilting module $M$ exists if and only if $A$ is representation-finite; in this case $\add(M)=\mod A$.
-By the higher Auslander correspondence, see for example \cite{Iya4}, $M$ is $n$-cluster tilting if and only if the algebra $B:=\End_A(M)$ is a \emph{higher Auslander algebra} of global dimension $n+1$, that is it has global dimension and dominant dimension equal to $n+1$.

 An algebra $A$ is called \emph{Auslander regular} when $A$ has finite global dimension and there exists an injective coresolution